microsoft/z3guide/website/docs/07 - Programming Z3/01 - Using Z3 from Python/06 - User Propagator.md

 We represent the relation outside of z3.
 For sake of simplicity the example maintains the RTC as a lookup table as well (so it does not scale as well as an an implicit representation of the RTC).
 It also only implements a very basic set of rules for enforcing RTC over the finite domain.
-There are several refinements of the example that can make it more scalable.
+We leave optimizations as a fun project you could explore while learning User Propagators.
+For example, you can implement inference rules that check that the asserted binary relations are consistent with the rules of transitivity.

+## A Problem Instance

+We take a problem instance from a user GitHub question on how to scale reasoning with RTC.
+The smaller example uses two relations `<=Sort` and `<=SortSyntax` that are reflexive and transitive and they are defined over the finite enumeration sort `Sort`.
+We elide the declarations of the two binary relations in the input and instead declare them outside of SMTLIB.
+This allows us to declare the relations such that the propagator is notified whenever a new predicate over `<=Sort` or `<=SortSyntax` is created.

 ```pyhon
 from z3 import *